Composting in Cold Weather: Tips to Keep Your Heap Happy

 Rebecca Wilson

-Composting when the temperatures are lower can be more challenging as heat helps the composting process go faster.
-In autumn and winter, there is also less abundance of plant materials during this time of the year.
+Composting when the temperatures are lower can be more challenging as heat helps the composting process go speed up.
+In autumn and winter, there is also less abundance of plant materials.
+But with the right care and techniques, your composter can still thrive over the cooler months!

 Here are some of our top tips on keeping your heap going during the next few months: